-- Look for pharmacies and drug stores that have the Inventory Information Approval System (IIAS) or meet the IRS 90% rule. - Find current lists of IIAS merchants and "90%" drug stores online at www.DiscoveryBenefits.com. - In some cases, a Medical Necessity Form may be required if the expense is considered both a medical expense and a general use item. - Hang on to receipts in case you are later asked for verification of the purchase. - You can upload and save receipts in your online account.
+- Look for pharmacies and drug stores that have an Inventory Information Approval System (IIAS) or that meet the IRS's 90% rule.
+(Note: With 90% merchants, you will still need to submit substantiation.) - Find a current list of IIAS and 90% merchants online at www.DiscoveryBenefits.com/IIAS. - In some cases, a Medical Necessity Form may be required if the expense is considered both a medical expense and a general use item. - Hang on to receipts in case you are later asked for verification of the purchase. - You can upload and save receipts in your online account.